AvePoint/cloud-api/docs/docs/register-app.md

    2. On the **Create app registration** page, enter a name for the app.
    3. Click **Add service and permission**.
    4. In the **Add service and permission** pane, select the services and corresponding permissions that you need to grant to this app, and then click **Add**.
-   >[!NOTE]
+   > [!NOTE]
    > For the services and permissions that you can grant to the app for using Graph API, refer to [Services and Permissions](#services-and-permissions).
 4. Use a certificate or client secret as the app credentials.
 Credentials enable application to identify themselves to the authentication service when receiving tokens at a web addressable location (using an HTTPS schema).
-For a higher level of assurance, we recommend using a certification.
+For a higher level of assurance, we recommend using a certificate.
 Follow the instructions below to configure credentials:
      - The certificate serves as credentials that allow your application to authenticate itself, requiring no interaction from a user at runtime.
 Refer to [Prepare a Certificate for the Custom Azure App](https://cdn.avepoint.com/assets/webhelp/avepoint-online-services/index.htm#!Documents/prepareacertificateforthecustomazureapp.htm) section in AvePoint Online Services user guide to prepare a certificate.
-        >[!NOTE]
-        > If your organization is using AvePoint Opus, you can generate and download a certificate in AvePoint Opus Control Panel > Agent Management.
-For details, refer to [AvePoint Opus User Guide](https://cdn.avepoint.com/assets/webhelp/avepoint-opus/index.htm#!Documents/registeragents.htm).
      - If you choose to use the client secret, you can generate a client secret effective within 1 year, 2 years, or 3 years.
 Client secret values cannot be entirely shown once they are saved.
 5. Obtain Application (Client) ID
    - After you have created the app registration, you can click the Copy button to copy the **Application (client) ID** value which will be used to get an access token in the next step.